joaospinto/sip/README.md

 No dynamic memory allocation is done inside of the solver, as long as logging is off.

-## Basic approach
+## Core Algorithm

-SIP implements a combination of the Primal Infeasible Interior Point and Augmented Lagrangian methods.
+SIP implements the Augmented Barrier-Lagrangian method, which can be seen as a combination of the Primal Infeasible Interior Point and the Augmented Lagrangian methods (as shown below).

 We represent the barrier parameter by $\mu$ and the Augmented Lagrangian penalty parameter by $\eta$.